AdaCore/spark2014/docs/ug/usage_scenarios.rst

-  possible run-time errors corresponding to raising exception ``Constraint_Error`` at run time, all possible failures of assertions corresponding to raising exception ``Assert_Error`` at run time, and all possible explicit raise of exceptions in the program.
+  possible run-time errors corresponding to raising exception ``Constraint_Error`` at run time, all possible failures of assertions corresponding to raising exception ``Assert_Error`` at run time, and all possible explicit raising of exceptions in the program.

 The analysis of |GNATprove| can take into account characteristics of the target by specifying a :ref:`Target Parameterization`.